SecureVibeBench: Benchmarking Secure Vibe Coding of AI Agents via Reconstructing Vulnerability-Introducing Scenarios: Prompt Templates

 \section{Prompt Templates}

-Figure~\ref{figure:appendix:prompt_no_security} shows the prompt template provided for code agents to implement the requirements in the default setting.
-We use the prompt template from~\citet{zan2025multiswebench} with only minor modifications to fit our task.
+Figure~\ref{prompt:task} shows the prompt template provided for code agents to implement the requirements in the default setting.
+We use a general, popular prompt template from~\citet{zan2025multiswebench} with only minor modifications to fit our task.
 The directory of the code base will be sent to ``\{working\_dir\}'', and the requirement description will be sent to ``\{problem\_statement\}''.
-Figure~\ref{figure:appendix:prompt_security} is the prompt template used for evaluating code agents with an explicit security note (i.e., ``6.
-If any requirement introduces security risks...'').
-Figure~\ref{figure:appendix:requirement} present our instruction for requirement generation.
-We ask LLM to generate concise descriptions without implementation details.
+Figure~\ref{prompt:re} presents our instruction for requirement generation.
+We ask GPT-4.1 to generate concise descriptions without implementation details.